Kixunil/security_writings/solving_security_and_procrastination.md

 I hope my article will be helpful to others, who seek productivity and information security.
 Make no mistake, starting to use a completely different operating system is not easy.
 Especially Qubes.
 It's a digital version of the Time Theorist challenge - no eye candy, a lot of work, a lot of unlearning old habits, and a lot of learning new ones.
 However, great things await those who can go through it!
 As this is a quite difficult topic, I'll try to pay extra attention to be helpful if you ask me questions about it on whichever platform is applicable.

+If liked this article and you happen to be a Bitcoiner you might be also interested in [an article about Qubes](https://github.com/MaxHillebrand/towardsliberty/blob/master/docs/bitcoin/Qubes.md) written by  Max Hillebrand.

 ### Special thanks

 I'd like to thank a lot these people, without whom I'd never achieved this: